WSU-kduncan/cicdf25-Riyamh/Project-5/README-CD.md

 How to verify a successful payload delivery
 How to validate that your webhook only triggers when requests are coming from appropriate sources (GitHub or DockerHub)

-Part 4:
-Summarize the project contents in the repository
-Link to README-CI.md and README-CD.md with a brief summary about what users will find in each document.